xNapha/job-assignment-api/README.md

 - Added the RequestBody annotation to the GET endpoint for jobs
 - Added the Patch Endpoint

+### 15/06/2023 | Implemeneted an Endpoint Assumption

+- Added the logic for the assumption, "Temps can only have one job at a time (can't be doing 2 jobs on the same date)"

 ---

 ## What did you struggle with?